Socializing Your American Bully Puppy: Timeline and Tips from CapCity Bullys

 Bullsace Bloodline – Features a clean, thick, and powerful structure.

-Our Icon x Audi litter at Capcity Bullys is built on elite bloodlines, including Devilspit, Giagi, and Bullsace, ensuring that each puppy has world-class genetics.
+Our Bullys at Capcity Bullys is built on elite bloodlines, including Devilspit, Giagi, Bape and Bullsace, ensuring that each puppy has world-class genetics.

 3. Selecting the Right Temperament for Your Lifestyle